AppertaFoundation/openeyes/README.md

 To deal with the issue of external sources not mapping to internal resource values within OpenEyes, a remapping of values can be configured through the admin.

-Each XpathRemap object has zero or more RemapValue attributes that will swap any matching input values for a different output value.
+Each XpathRemap object is defined as having an xpath and a name attribute (which is simply a descriptive label).
+This has zero or more RemapValue attributes that will swap any matching input values for a different output value.

 These can be managed through the module admin screen.

-(note that whilst in the admin one can only provide an empty string, the code supports a null value which will lead the entire node to be removed, rather than emptied.
+(note that whilst in the admin one can only provide an empty string, the code supports a null value which will lead the entire node to be removed, rather than emptied).

+For example, if the code AX is coming through from the message sender for ethnic group:

+1. Create an XpathRemap object with Xpath /Patient/EthnicGroup and name "Ethnic Group Remapping".
+1. Click on the value count (which will be zero initially), and add an entry with input AX, and output A.